Health Benefits of Pumpkin Seeds (Pepitas)

 Need a healthy source of iron?
 One quarter cup of the mighty pumpkin seed provides 4.2 mg iron, which is 14% of your daily needs of this nutrient.

-Pumpkin seeds can be purchased shelled (hulled) or in the shell (unhulled).
-Raw (not roasted) and unsalted pumpkin seeds are the healthiest option and provide maximum nutrition.
-Here’s a good source for fresh and delicious pumpkin seeds.
+For the best flavor, texture, and versatility, be sure to get pepitas (not regular pumpkin seeds).
+You’ll know they are pepitas if they are green in color.
+Raw (not roasted) and unsalted pepitas are the healthiest option and provide maximum nutrition.
+Here’s a good source for fresh and delicious pumpkin seeds (pepitas).

 How to Store Pumpkin Seeds